 Make reference to:

 - Temperature: annual range, diurnal range (difference between day and night)

-glacial and periglacial landscapes
+CHALLENGES OF periglacial landscapes

 The periglacial environment is a cold climate, frequently marginal to the glacial environment, and is characteristically subject to intense cycles of freezing and thawing of superficial sediments.
 Permafrost commonly occurs within this periglacial environment.
 However, processes that involve the freezing, unfreezing, and movement of water are considered to be periglacial; processes associated with the presence of perennially frozen ground are permafrost.
-Permafrost is therefore closely associated with the periglacial environment, and usually permafrost processes take place within a periglacial environment.
+Permafrost is therefore closely associated with the periglacial environment, and usually permafrost processes take place within a periglacial environment

 - Describe the distribution of permafrost

 - Read article, view gallery then watch selected parts of the video.